Prevent, Test, Treat STDs/STIs

 Women under age 25 should be tested at least yearly for Gonorrhea.
 Like Chlamydia, it can cause serious problems, like PID, tubal pregnancy, and infertility.

-Most of the time people (especially males) don’t know they have Trichomoniasis.
-When symptoms do show up it is usually in women and it can cause vaginal discharge that might be a yellow-green color.
+Most of the time people (especially males) don’t know they have Trichomoniasis, otherwise known as “Trich.”
+When symptoms do show up it is usually in women, and it can cause vaginal discharge that might be a yellow-green color.
 Trich is spread by unprotected sex, so the best way to prevent it is by using condoms during sex, and getting regularly tested.

 Syphilis is a bacterial infection that’s commonly transmitted through sexual contact.
 It’s curable with antibiotics, but if left untreated, it can cause serious health issues.